-Prerequisite: Math 50 with a "C" grade or better or

-assessment recommendation for Math 55
+Prerequisite: Mathematics 50 or assessment recommendation for Mathematics 55

 Introduction to basic concepts, theories, and laws in physics, including but not limited to motion, force, momentum, and energy.
 A non mathematical approach to understanding basic physics.
-CSU
+UC/CSU

 2A GENERAL COLLEGE PHYSICS